 Address: 2890 Taylor St, San Francisco, CA

-The Boudin Bakery, located in the Fisherman’s Wharf neighborhood in San Francisco, is renowned for its sourdough bread, which has made it a local delicacy.
+The Boudin Bakery in the Fisherman’s Wharf neighborhood in San Francisco is renowned for its sourdough bread, making it a local delicacy.
 Since 1849, Boudin bakers in San Francisco have used the same recipe to create their bread.

 Jefferson Street is the major thoroughfare in this San Francisco neighborhood, and you’ll find this enormous bakery there.
 It’s roughly midway between Pier 39 and Ghirardelli Square.

-A large retail shop (Baker Hall) is located next to the kitchen, where you can see the dough is made from scratch.
+A large retail shop (Baker Hall) is next to the kitchen, making the dough from scratch.
 Pick up some local delicacies like bread and cheese at this stand.
-For lunch, you can grab a sandwich from the counter and sit at one of the outdoor tables that are available.
-You can also purchase a cup of Peet’s Coffee here to get your day (or afternoon) started off right.
+You can grab a sandwich from the counter and sit at one of the available outdoor tables for lunch.
+You can also purchase a cup of Peet’s Coffee here to start your day (or afternoon) right.

 6. Take a selfie with the Hollywood Sign